Development finance statistics

 The DAC Secretariat maintains various code lists which are used by donors to report on their aid flows to the DAC databases.
 In addition, these codes are used to classify information in the DAC databases.

-The DAC and CRS list of codes (xls, last updated on 09/08/2013) provide easy access to the set of codes used by the DAC Secretariat and contains the following lists of available codes:
+The DAC and CRS list of codes (xls, August 2017) provide easy access to the set of codes used by the DAC Secretariat and contains the following lists of available codes:

 - Donor code – List of donor codes and names for DAC members, multilateral donors, non-DAC donors and private donors.
 Currency codes for a donor’s currency refer to the donor code in question (e.g. Australian dollars use donor code 801 for Australia.
 Note: the currency code for the Euro uses the donor code for EU Institutions, i.e. 918).

 - Agency code – List of agency codes and names including agency acronyms.